-- Most investment organisations give utmost importance to Know Your Customer (KYC).
+- Most investment organisations give utmost importance to Know Your Customer (KYC) guidelines.
 So if you are investing in Mutual Funds or the stock market, the company will ask for a cancelled cheque to verify if the account associated with the investment actually belongs to you.

 - From purchasing of accessories like a mobile phone, TV or fridge to applying for a Car Loan, Home Loan, Education Loan, etc., EMIs have become the favourite mode of payment.
-And to set the process of EMIs rolling, a cancelled cheque is required to prove that you indeed hold a bank account.
+And to set the process of EMIs rolling, a cancelled cheque is required as proof that you hold a bank account.

 - To withdraw your provident fund amount, companies generally ask for a cancelled cheque with your name on it to validate your account details.